candry1/final-project/README.md

 ## What security and privacy concerns do you expect you (as developers) or your users to have with this application?

 With this, whatever the users decide to book, we want that to be completely private(location, dates of travel, where they'll stay).
 Prices we get, we want them to be verified, to prevent overpaying unnecessarily or through the interference of someone else.
 We'll also look into our APIs to see how those requests are secure, so that noone will be able to get information from our third-party helpers.

+A couple of notes...
+- Please be patient with our program, as some functionalities are slow(search auto-correct results, hotel results).
+Sometimes it may seem like there are no results, but after a couple of seconds you'll see them.

+**To run:** Please open both the front-end and back-end links.
+The back-end will give an error, but needs to be opened